gibbsalex/gibbsalex.github.io/_posts/2025-03-28-Kalman-Filter-One.md

 ---
 layout: post
-title: "Kalman Filter Glance"
+title: "Kalman Filter Notes"
 date: 2025-03-28
 categories: Control CATEGORY-2
 usemathjax: true
 ---

-New change 10:35
+New change 10:45

-# Kalman Filter

 The Kalman filter is a state-estimation technique that fuses data from multiple sensors.
 The KF requires knowledge of the model, and the covariances of the sensors.
 It assumes white noise, and guassian estimations.